CaioCordeiro/MPES-Bacterial-Resistance/README.md

 Sra toolkit will hep us fetch data directly from the NCBI database.
 To instal this requirements we must follow the [sra-toolkit documentation](https://github.com/ncbi/sra-tools/wiki/02.-Installing-SRA-Toolkit).

+### Jellyfish

+Jellyfish is a multi-thread k-mere counter.
+To install this requirement we must follow the [Jellyfish Official Documentation](https://github.com/gmarcais/Jellyfish)